-The Company purchases laundry and dry cleaning machines, boilers and the other products supplied by it from a number of manufacturers, none of which accounted for more than 20% of the Company's purchases for the years ended June 30, 2005 or June 30, 2004.
+The Company purchases laundry and dry cleaning machines, boilers and the other products supplied by it from a number of manufacturers.
+One of our suppliers accounted for approximately 23% of the Company's purchases for the year ended June 30, 2006.
+During the year ended June 30, 2005, no suppliers accounted for more than 20% of the Company's purchases.
 The Company's major suppliers are Pellerin Milnor Corporation, Chicago Dryer Company and Unipress Corporation.
 Historically, the Company has not experienced difficulty in purchasing products it distributes for others and believes it has good working relationships with its suppliers.

 The supplier of a significant portion of the Company's laundry equipment and spare parts for their laundry equipment is located near New Orleans.
-This supplier has reported to us that its plant was slightly damaged by Hurricane Katrina with no water damage and limited wind damage; however, its power and employee availability have been disrupted.
-The Company has some inventory of this equipment and spare parts and has contacted customers with pending orders, who have expressed a willingness to cooperate with the Company.
-The Company expects some disruption in its business in the near term but believes that its full year results will not be materially effected thereby.
+While its plant was only slightly damaged by Hurricane Katrina, its power and employee availability were disrupted, causing shipment delays during fiscal 2006.
+These problems have been resolved.
+The Company has shipped its backlog and is now current with new orders.

-The Company's proprietary Green Jet(R) dry-wetcleaning(TM) machines are currently manufactured exclusively for the Company by one manufacturer in the United States.
-Substantially all of the

-Company's dry cleaning equipment sold under the Aero-Tech(R) and Multi-Jet(TM) labels is currently manufactured exclusively for the Company by two manufacturers in Italy.
+The Company's proprietary Green-Jet® dry-wetcleaning machines are currently manufactured exclusively for the Company by one manufacturer in the United States.
+Substantially all of the Company's dry cleaning equipment sold under the Aero-Tech® and Multi-Jet® labels is currently manufactured exclusively for the Company by two manufacturers in Italy.